 Some of the best real estate agents in Malaysia include RE/MAX Malaysia, IQI Reality, Knight Frank Malaysia, and Henry Butcher.

 Additionally, just as there are plenty of excellent real estate agents in Kuala Lumpur, there are also a number of high-quality developers.
 However, to find them, you’ll need to root through a number of lesser ones.

 Condos built by companies like Eastern & Oriental, SP Setia, Sime Darby, and IOI Properties tend to last decades.
 On the contrary, condos made by poor developers might start falling apart after just five years.

 The developer that you choose may dictate your need for a real estate agent in Malaysia.
-Depending on the developer, a direct purchase can be either simple or incredibly difficult.
-So hiring a real estate agent might be necessary in certain cases.
+Depending on the developer, a direct purchase can be either simple or incredibly difficult; hiring a real estate agent might be necessary in certain cases.

 As always, you want to hire an independent inspector before finalizing any condo sale.
 Independent inspectors can find problems that you may not be able to discern.
-Uncovering these issues can affect your purchase price or your willingness to buy the property.
+Uncovering these issues can affect the sale price or your willingness to own a property.

 Skip the Next Western Recession